LarryIVC/users-table/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this opportunity.<br>
+I would like to thank @midudev for his videos.<br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>